See new temporary renting rules at Coronavirus (COVID-19) Victoria.

 What you can do to resolve a dispute

-If you are having problems with your landlord or tenant, first try to resolve the issue by speaking directly with them about the problem.
+If you are having problems with your landlord or tenant, first try to resolve the issue by speaking with them directly about the problem.

 Our website has information on a range of tenancy issues including: